 If the filter order is higher than and equal to 2, smaller guard RB (1 to 2 RB) is sufficient between adjacent subcarrier of eMBB signal and a WUS signal.
 If the filter order is too low, the guard RB does not help to improve the ASCS selectivity.

+Company 4 (R4-2315206)

+Link-level simulations to evaluate the required guard RBs for ASCS were performed based on the assumptions as listed in Table 1.
+Simulations were done for OOK1 and OOK4 modulation.
+Simulations were repeated for different filter order, guard RBs, and residual frequency error.
+SNR required to achieve 1% BLER are reported in Table 2—Table 7.

+Table 7.1.2.3-5 LP-WUS link-level simulation parameters.